antaris-inc/SatOS-Payload-SDK/examples/app-python/README.md

 Kindly note that, GPIO pins used in application are same as pins declared while adding Payload in ACP.

 # Configuring UART in application
 Assign right UART port number (e.g. /dev/ttyUSB0 etc.) in example_app.py.
+Assign expected Baud rate.
+Default Baud rate is 9600.
 Kindly note that, sample program assumes that, Tx and Rx are connected in loopback mode.

 # Building sample application with I/O interface